 It is observed that the final paragraph of the statute quoted above reads "Where temporary disability compensation is payable" and to my mind these words connote a situation where a true injury under the Act has occurred and further there has been evidence of temporary total disability due to that eligible injury.
-In the case before us, we have a factual pattern where the Department of Labor and Industries has actually rejected the claim but nevertheless has directed the employer to pay time loss for a time interval up to the time that the Department issued its final order rejecting the claim.
+In the case before us, we have a factual pattern where the Department of Labor and Industries has not made a determination as to the validity of the claim but nevertheless has directed the employer to pay time-loss on an alleged claim.

-To me, it is patently incongruous that the Department would on the one hand reject the claim and on the other hand direct a self-insured employer to pay time loss compensation for an incident which was not a compensable injury under the Act.
+To me, it is patently incongruous that the Department would on the one hand hold up an alleged claim and on the other hand direct a self-insured employer to pay time loss compensation for an incident as to which a determination has not been made by the Department.
 In an ordinary reject case where a self-insured employer is not involved, it is well settled that first there must be an injury insurable under the Act and secondly, there must be temporary total disability attributable to that injury in order to enable the employee to recover time-loss compensation.
-In the case before us, there is not showing that there was an injury covered by the Act and there is no showing that the employee was properly classified as temrarily and totally disabled due to the incident complained of.
+In the case before us, there is no showing that there was an injury covered by the Act and there is no showing that the employee was properly classified as temporarily and totally disabled due to the incident complained of.
 I refer to Franks v.
 Department of Labor and Industries, 35 Wn.
-2d 763, Stampas V. Department of Labor and Industries, 38
+2d 763, Stampas v.
+Department of Labor and Industries, 38 Wn.
+2d 48.

-In my opinion, the action of the Department in this case requiring the employer to pay time-loss regardless of whether or not there was an injury under the Act amounts to a violation of that portion of the 14th Amendment to the Constitution of the United States which provides in part that "nor shall any state deprive any person of life, liberty or property without due process of law."
+In my opinion, the action of the Department in this case requiring the employer to pay timeloss regardless of whether or not there was an injury under the Act amounts to a violation of that portion of the 14th Amendment to the Constitution of the United States which provides in part that "nor shall any state deprive any person of life, liberty or property without due process of law."